FGDES/DESTool/README.md

 ## Build Process

+In the case you want to build DESTool youself, you can retrieve the sources from our GitHub repository.
-To build DESTool, you wull need get and compile  copieslibFAUDES and LibVIODES.
+You will also need to get the sources of libFAUDES and LibVIODES.
 We recommend the following folder layout:

     -> whereever + -> libFAUDES